 Potential breaches of the Code of Conduct, including apparent breaches and allegations, will be dealt with in accordance with the principles of procedural fairness and natural justice.
-Potential breaches may be addressed in the context of the established grievance policies.
-In cases of alleged serious misconduct, employees should be
+Potential breaches may be addressed in the context the established grievance policies.
+In cases of alleged serious misconduct, employees should be aware that the relevant governing body may apply sanctions if this Code of Conduct is breached.
+Depending on the nature of the breach, various sanctions such as the following may be applied:

-- · appropriate warnings
+- appropriate warnings - counselling

-- counselling

-- · suspension
+- suspension

 - dismissal

-- laying of criminal charges or civil action
+- · laying of criminal charges or civil action